Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 2: Apply Pyrid Aerosol

-Pyrid is a synthetic pyrethroid aerosol that can deliver a quick knockdown of Booklice and can even be applied to cracks and crevices where Booklice are hiding with the help of an application tip.
-Shake the can well and then while holding the can 18 to 24 inches away from the target surface, apply directly to bookshelves and pantries by spraying 1 to 2 seconds per 1 to 2 feet.
-Also, spray lightly over books and where you have noticed Booklice activity.
+Shake the can well, and then while holding the can 18 to 24 inches away from the target surface, apply it directly to bookshelves and pantries by spraying for 1 to 2 seconds per 1 to 2 feet.
+Also, spray lightly over books and where you have noticed booklice activity.

 Prevention

-• Lowering the relative humidity in the home using your A/C unit or dehumidifier to 50% can hinder their development.
+- Lowering the relative humidity in the home using your A/C unit or dehumidifier to 50% can hinder their development.
 An air space under potted plants on windowsills will help keep the humidity down and reduce mold growth.

 Key Takeaways

-What are Booklice?
+What is Booklice?

-• Booklice resemble head lice in shape, however, they are a much lighter shade of gray.
+- Booklice resemble head lice in shape.
+However, they are a much lighter shade of gray.
 They have wings on their bodies, but these wings are too small to let them fly.

 How To Get Rid of Booklice in Your Home